Artist Profile - Doug Eaton

 Biography

 Doug Eaton grew up in Coleford, Forest of Dean.
 After a traditional grammar school education, he went on to Stroud School of Art, and then Cheltenham College of Art in the late sixties.
 He started to paint full time in 1977 but his business soon took a more graphic stance and remained so until 2001.
 During that early period he exhibited at the Royal West of England, Cheltenham Group of Artists, Pastel Society, as part of a four man show at Hereford Museum and Many local exhibitions.
 In 2001 he decided to paint more and take another look at what was around.
-He has work in many private collections in the UK and abroad; also has work on show in USA and Canada.
+He has work in many private collections in the UK and abroad including the USA and Canada.

 Artist Statement